 Let's take a closer look at five ways patients benefit from remote patient monitoring.

 - Better access to the healthcare team.
 Since RPM devices report real-time health data, practitioners are kept in the loop on their patients' current health status, providing patients and caregivers with the ability to more quickly identify and respond to any concerning developments.

 - Improved quality of care.
 With RPM, practitioners gain a more holistic understanding of a patient's health condition, which can lead to more accurate adjustments in medications, fewer emergency room visits, and more time between in-office visits.

 - More control over personal health.
 RPM typically comes with a user-friendly application for a phone or tablet that provides patients with instant analysis of their wellbeing.
-With this information, under the guidance of their care team, patients can make small adjustments to their daily lifestyle that can strengthen management of a condition and help patients better recognize abnormal changes and developments.
+With this information, under the guidance of their care team, patients can make small adjustments to their daily lifestyle that can strengthen management of a condition and help them better recognize abnormal changes and developments.

 - Better support and education.
 Since the healthcare team receives more detailed information about a patient's health status, practitioners can provide more personalized support, education, and engagement that can help ensure patients follow their treatment plans.

 Financial Benefits of Remote Patient Monitoring

-As noted, remote patient monitoring doesn't just deliver clinical benefits.
+As noted, remote patient monitoring doesn't just deliver clinical and operational benefits.
 It provides financial benefits to patients and practices, which are worth exploring further.

 Updates by the Centers for Medicare & Medicaid Services (CMS) to rules and reimbursement guidelines for remote patient monitoring over the past several years have helped the service see significant increases in adoption and expansion.
 Officially covered by original Medicare, CMS has outlined coverage rules that Medicare Advantage plans must also follow.
-Most other private insurance companies eventually follow the lead set forth by Medicare.
+Most other private insurance companies have followed the lead set forth by Medicare and increased their reimbursement.

 For Medicare patients, they should expect copays until they meet their deductible.
 Once the deductible is met, remote patient monitoring is covered at 80% and beneficiaries can expect to pay on average about $25 per month for each month of monitoring.
 While this might seem significant, consider the real cost of in-person office visits for close monitoring of chronic health conditions.
-Between travel time and expenses and wait time in a potentially infectious waiting room, $25 monthly seems like a small price to pay.
-Another consideration is the cost of hospital admission for unchecked exacerbations of chronic diseases, which in some cases can total in the thousands.
+Between travel time and expenses, which can add up very quickly, $25 monthly seems like a small price to pay.
+Another consideration is the cost of hospital admission for unchecked exacerbations of chronic diseases, which in some cases can total in the several thousands.

 Benefits of Remote Patient Monitoring for the U.S. Healthcare System

 The benefits of remote patient monitoring for practitioners and patients are clear, so let's look at how RPM helps the U.S. healthcare system as a whole.
-If we can begin to get a handle on the ever-growing costs associated with treating chronic health conditions, our healthcare system can then turn more of its attention to prevention.
+If we can begin to get a better handle on the ever-growing costs associated with treating chronic health conditions, our healthcare system can then turn more of its attention to prevention.
 Industry leaders are fully aware that one of the most effective ways to drive down the cost of healthcare and improve patient wellbeing is through effective prevention, but it's hard to focus on this when so many Americans are already in the grip of chronic disease.
 With RPM, access to care is greatly expanded and changes in health status can be addressed quickly to avoid crisis and costly hospital admissions and readmissions.
 Such reduction in urgent and emergent care would translate to substantial annual savings.

 The U.S. healthcare system will also benefit from remote patient monitoring by allowing more patients to be cared for even in the face of the looming practitioner shortage.
 With fewer in-office visits for patients with chronic health conditions, there will be more capacity for other types of office visits, more specifically those that could not be supported virtually.
 Practitioners will also have the benefit of support from their team to help keep tabs on their patients enrolled in RPM, thus removing some care burdens from practitioners themselves.

 The Future of Remote Patient Monitoring

-Even without a global pandemic, remote patient monitoring has been quietly evolving for decades.
+Remote patient monitoring has been quietly evolving for decades.
 Thanks, in part, to the pandemic and rapid acceptance and adoption of telehealth and telemedicine services, RPM has become a more integral part of our healthcare delivery system.
 Medicare and private health insurers are taking note of the cost-effectiveness and positive health outcomes associated with RPM, resulting in better access to the service for those patients who benefit most from RPM.
-Moving forward, patient and practitioner understanding of RPM will continue to rise and technology will become more sophisticated, which should spur further adoption.
+Moving forward, patient and practitioner understanding of RPM will continue to rise and technology will become more sophisticated, which should spur further adoption and usage.

-In today's COVID-19 world, remote patient monitoring can help keep vulnerable patients healthy while still allowing practitioners to monitor chronic health conditions closely and effectively.
-In tomorrow's world, RPM promises to help further drive down individual and overall costs of healthcare through more effective management of care while avoiding expenses associated with emergencies and admissions.
+Furthermore, remote patient monitoring can help keep vulnerable patients healthy while still allowing practitioners to monitor chronic health conditions closely and effectively.
+RPM promises to help further drive down individual and overall costs of healthcare through more effective management of care while avoiding expenses associated with emergencies and admissions.
 With all these very real benefits of remote patient monitoring, it's likely only a matter of time until RPM becomes a standard service for most practices.